narvalotech/jonathan.rico.live/content/blog/2024-04-24/index.md

 That's [due to the new E cores](https://github.com/rr-debugger/rr/issues/3338) that don't support performance counters.

-The solution is to pin RR to a (or multiple) non-efficency cores.
+The solution is to pin rr to a (or multiple) non-efficency cores.

 First find out which CPU is "normal".
 A hint is that they have a higher max frequency:
 ```bash